camoto-project/gamecodejs/README.md

 If you would like to help add more file formats to the library, great!
 Clone the repo, and to get started:

-    npm install --dev
+    npm install

 Run the tests to make sure everything worked:

-    npm run -s test
+    npm test

 You're ready to go!
 To add a new file format:

  1. Create a new file in the `formats/` folder for your format.
     Copying an existing file that covers a similar format will help considerably.
-If you're not sure, `arc-grp-build.js` is a good starting point as it is fairly simple.

- 2. Edit `formats/index.js` and add a line for your new file.
+ 2. Edit `formats/index.js` and add an `import` statement for your new file.

-If your file format has any sort of compression or encryption, these algorithms should go into the [gamecompjs](https://github.com/Malvineous/gamecompjs) project instead.
+If your file format has any sort of compression or encryption, these algorithms should go into the [gamecomp.js](https://github.com/Malvineous/gamecompjs) project instead.
 This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated file formats.
-All the gamecompjs algorithms are available to be used by any format in this library.
+All the gamecomp.js algorithms are available to be used by any format in this library.

 During development you can test your code like this: